 A: Seasons go live for all console players globally Friday, November 22 at 5:00 p.m.
 Pacific Time, regardless of which regional version of the game you may have.
 Please note that Seasonal Leaderboards for Xbox One, PlayStation 4, and Nintendo Switch are still separate by hardware platform.

 A: Blizzard are no longer providing anticipated end dates for Seasons.
 However, they say they are committed to keeping Seasons roughly three months in length (give or take a few weeks based on development needs) and will continue to provide a minimum of two weeks advance notice for when the Season will be ending.

 Q: When are the non-Seasonal Leaderboards being wiped?

-A: Non-Seasonal Leaderboards are tied to what we call “Eras,” each of which lasts about 6–12 months.
-The current Era will end November 8 and a new Era will begin immediately afterward.
+A: Non-Seasonal Leaderboards are tied to what Blizzard calls “Eras,” each of which lasts about 6–12 months.
+The most recent era began November 12.
 For more information on Eras, please see this post.

 Q: What will happen to older Seasonal and Era records?